newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 ## Team

 We are the Web3 Fighters team.

-James is a former professional kickboxer, and he leads Web3 strategy at one of the biggest fight promotions in Japan.
+James is a former professional kickboxer and leads Web3 strategy at one of the biggest fight promotions in Japan.

-I am a black belt in Aikido, and I have worked as CTO or Head of Japan at several Web3 companies.
-I have delivered projects for Sony, Netflix, and MAZDA.
+I am a black belt in Aikido and have worked as CTO or Head of Japan at several Web3 companies, delivering projects for Sony, Netflix, and MAZDA.

 We know combat sports.
 We know Web3.